It all started when I was kidnapped in India.

 I can feel feelings.
 I felt like a lot of the medicines were masking symptoms, emotions and feelings.
 Being numb is not good and so being able “feel” feelings is a wonderful thing.

-My hope is that anyone can get the GeneSight test done.
-I’ve been through so much and this test offered me hope.
-I would say it’s a miracle.
+My hope is that anyone who needs it can get the GeneSight test done.
+I’ve been through so much and now I have hope.